carolinux/dixit-web/README.md

-# dixit
+# Dixit WEB UI
-A web app to play dixit with friends online
+This is the web UI of a web app with that allows friends to play dixit online